Christian Jacob Protten: Education

-Christian Protten's early education was at the Danish language-Christiansborg Castle School for mulattoes, where he was tutored by a Lutheran minister.
+Christian Protten's early education was at the Danish language-Christiansborg Castle School for mulattoes, where he was tutored by a Lutheran minister, Elias Svane.
 Within the confines of the fort, Protten was introduced to Christianity and mastered the Danish language.
 In 1726, at the age of 11, he was chosen by his teachers and sent to Copenhagen, Denmark, together with another Euro-African pupil, Friederich Pedersen.
 Protten recalled that the decision to send him to a school in Denmark was against his will.
 His mother's family was also against this development.
 On the day of his departure, as he was rowed out to the waiting ship, his relatives stood on the beach, hoping the canoe would capsize and Protten would return to safety on the shore.
 At the age of 12, King Frederick IV of Denmark (reigned 1699–1730) took interest in his welfare and became his godfather at his baptism on 27 November 1727.
 After his baptism, he assumed the name Christian Jacob Protten.
 Protten then enrolled in a trade apprenticeship to become a blacksmith.
 Initially, he was disheartened to partake in the vocational training as he desired a more academic education.
 In 1732, he finally matriculated at the University of Copenhagen where he studied theology until 1735.